 Umeå University researchers can publish open access at no cost in Springer Nature open access journals.
-Read more about the terms of our agreement with the publisher and what it means for you here.
+Read more about the terms of our agreement with the publisher for 2023 and what it means for you here.

 The open access publishing fee has been pre-paid through an agreement between the library and Springer Nature.
 In this national consortia agreement, research funders the Swedish Research Council, Forte, Formas and Vinnova contribute with approximately 50% of the funding.
 The agreement applies to Springer Nature open access journals.